-Theratechnologies is developing a new class of treatment targeting all SORT1+ cancers by linking approved anticancer drugs to proprietary peptides that specifically bind to the sortilin receptor.
+Theratechnologies is developing a new class of treatment targeting all SORT1+ cancers by linking anticancer drugs to proprietary peptides that specifically bind to the sortilin receptor.
 The normal role of sortilin is to act as a cellular shuttle system, moving proteins across the cell membrane via the endosomal/lysosomal pathway.
 The peptide-drug conjugate (PDC) is internalized by the receptor and the therapeutic agent is released inside the cell.

 The sortilin receptor is preferentially expressed on cancer cells compared to healthy tissue.
 The expression of the sortilin receptor has been documented in multiple cancers, including ovarian, endometrial, triple negative breast, melanoma, lung, colorectal and pancreatic cancers, among others.